pineunity/apmec/doc/source/contributor/development.environment.rst

 .. _this Git tutorial: http://git-scm.com/book/en/Getting-Started
 .. _this guide: https://docs.openstack.org/infra/manual/developers.html#development-workflow

-If you want to be able to run Tacker in a full OpenStack environment, you can use the excellent `DevStack`_ project to do so.
-There is a wiki page that describes `setting up Tacker using DevStack`_.
+If you want to be able to run Apmec in a full OpenStack environment, you can use the excellent `DevStack`_ project to do so.
+There is a wiki page that describes `setting up Apmec using DevStack`_.

 .. _DevStack: https://git.openstack.org/cgit/openstack-dev/devstack
-.. _setting up Tacker using Devstack: https://wiki.openstack.org/wiki/Tacker/Installation
+.. _setting up Apmec using Devstack: https://wiki.openstack.org/wiki/Apmec/Installation

 Getting the code
 ----------------